adamj537/ardublockEdu/README.markdown

 ArduBlock is a Block Programming Language for Arduino.
 The language and functions model closely to [Arduino Language Reference](http://arduino.cc/en/Reference/HomePage).
 This version of ArduBlock is tweaked to more closely resemble the Arduino language, and is meant to teach kids programming basics before transitioning to C or C++.
 Some of the changes:
-Many of these are TODO......this fork is less than a month old :)
-* TODO:  Block names match the [Arduino Language Reference](http://arduino.cc/en/Reference/HomePage) as much as possible.
+* Block names match the [Arduino Language Reference](http://arduino.cc/en/Reference/HomePage) as much as possible.
 For example, the original ArduBlock had a block called "repeat"; this version has a block named "for" - this way kids will get to know the concept of a for loop.
-* TODO:  Block drawers are organized to match the [Arduino Libraries](http://www.arduino.cc/en/Reference/Libraries) as much as possible.
+* Block drawers are organized to match the [Arduino Libraries](http://www.arduino.cc/en/Reference/Libraries) as much as possible.
 * Code produced is as human-readable as possible.
 Variable or function names aren't changed unless absolutely necessary.
 All code is indented four spaces.
 * Third-party libraries are removed, so kids don't feel as overwhelmed.